acm-udayton/acm-ollama-chat/README.md

 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the Branch (`git push origin feature/AmazingFeature`)
+5. Test on a [local/development](#localdevelopment-installation) installation on the ACM server
-5. Open a Pull Request
+6. Open a Pull Request

 <p align="right">(<a href="#readme-top">back to top</a>)</p>